-Letter of Intent: Applicants are strongly encouraged to submit a Letter of Intent to ovw.underserved@usdoj.gov by January 23, 2020.
+Letter of Intent: Applicants are strongly encouraged to submit a non-binding Letter of Intent to ovw.transitionalhousing@usdoj.gov by January 22, 2020.
 This letter confirms that the applicant has registered with SAM and Grants.gov.
 Submitting a Letter of Intent will not obligate a potential applicant to submit an application.
 Interested applicants who do not submit a Letter of Intent are still eligible to apply.